Hesperian/hesperian-mobile/README.md

 A javascript library for Hesperian's mobile applications.

-Hesperian Mobile applications are html/javascript applications pagacked as mobile applications via [Cordova](https://cordova.apache.org/).
+Hesperian Mobile applications are html/javascript applications packaged as mobile applications via [Cordova](https://cordova.apache.org/).
 See the [Hesperian Mobile Example Application](https://github.com/hesperianit/hesperian-mobile-example) for a sample.

 ## Technical Stack